Skip to the main content.

 Lights, camera, inspection!

-Part one in a series of blogs
+Part one in a series of blogs:

-The last decade or so has seen us all have easy access to digital cameras to capture every aspect of our waking lives and the world around us.
-Many use smartphones to grab those quick pictures whilst keen photographers like me invest in specialist camera and lighting equipment to get the best images we can in every situation.
 Whether using a cheap smartphone or a professional camera with interchangeable lenses, we have all experienced photos which did not capture the scene as we intended.
 The photograph was out of focus, or too dark or distorted and made our faces look distorted!
 We have all therefore experienced the weird and wonderful world of light how light interacts with our cameras and the surfaces of the objects we are trying to photograph.
-Until now, maybe you haven’t given much thought as to why your photograph of a cat jumping off a bed in a dark room looked terrible!

 Industrial vision systems are no different to our cameras we use for fun; industrial vision and lighting systems are also sensitive to the behaviour of light and how it interacts with surfaces.
 With industrial vision, we also need to understand both the physics of light and the technical capabilities of the cameras and lights we use to capture images.